News

 New Rules to Address Risks of Inclined Sleepers

-Recalls of some inclined sleepers*over the past few years have not done enough to prevent infant deaths, so in June, the Consumer Product Safety Commission (CPSC) approved a final rule to establish a mandatory standard for all infant sleep products.
+Recalls of some inclined sleepers* ((Inclined sleepers are portable sleep devices that put a baby’s back at an angle of up to about 30 degrees.))over the past few years have not done enough to prevent infant deaths, so in June, the Consumer Product Safety Commission (CPSC) approved a final rule to establish a mandatory standard for all infant sleep products.
 Beginning in June 2022, these products will be required to meet the formerly voluntary CPSC infant sleep standard or be tested to ensure an incline of less than 10 degrees and compliance with CPSC’s standard for bassinets and cradles.

 Separately, the Safe Sleep for Babies Act, which would forbid the sale of inclined sleepers (as well as padded crib bumpers) for infants, was passed by the U.S. House of Representatives this summer.
 The bill is now in committee awaiting Senate approval, though it’s unclear whether it will advance to a vote.
 Last year, a similar bill passed in the House and stalled in the Senate.